hongzz0618/interview-guide-hr-backend-aws/non_technical_questions.md

 # Non-Technical HR Questions

-## Question 1: Can you tell us about yourself?
+## **1: Can you tell us about yourself?**

-**Example Response:**
-"I am a Software Engineer with 5 years of experience in backend development, specializing in Node.js, TypeScript, and JavaScript, with a focus on serverless architectures and AWS cloud solutions.
-I’m passionate about solving complex problems, building scalable systems, and improving efficiency.
+"I am a Software Engineer with 5 years of experience specializing in backend development, particularly with Node.js, TypeScript, and JavaScript, in serverless architectures and AWS cloud solutions.
+I am passionate about solving complex problems, creating scalable systems, and optimizing workflows for greater efficiency.

-In addition to my technical skills, I thrive in collaborative environments, adapt well to challenges, and take pride in mentoring teams to deliver impactful results."
+I thrive in collaborative settings, enjoy tackling new challenges, and take pride in mentoring teams to deliver impactful solutions."

+---

-## Question 2: Why do you want to work at our company?
+## **2: Why do you want to work at our company?**

-**Example Response:**
-"After reviewing your job offer, I believe my skills and experience align well with the role's requirements, and I am genuinely excited about the opportunity to be part of your company."
+"After reviewing the job offer and researching your company, I am excited by the opportunity to contribute to a team that values innovation and growth.
+My skills align well with the role’s requirements, and I am eager to bring my experience in backend development and cloud solutions to help your team achieve its goals."

+---

-## Question 3: What would you do if you missed a deadline?
+## **3: What would you do if you missed a deadline?**

-**Example Response:**
-"If I miss a deadline, I prioritize communicating promptly with my manager, explaining the reason for the delay, and presenting a plan to finish the task quickly.
-I also analyze the cause of the delay to avoid it in the future."
+"If I missed a deadline, I would first communicate with my manager to explain the cause of the delay and present a clear plan for completing the task promptly.
+I would also review the situation to understand the root cause and implement strategies to prevent similar issues in the future."

+---

-## Question 4: What is your English level?
+## **4: What is your English level?**

-**Example Response:**
-"I don't have an advanced English level, but I can understand and read technical documentation, use tools for formal writing, and I am currently practicing English daily to improve."
+"My English is at an intermediate level.
+I am comfortable reading and understanding technical documentation, writing formal emails with the aid of tools, and participating in conversations.
+I’m also actively improving my English through daily practice to enhance my communication skills."

+---

-## Question 5: How do you handle stress or pressure at work?
+## **5: How do you handle stress or pressure at work?**

-**Example Response:**
-"I manage stress by breaking tasks into smaller, manageable parts and prioritizing them effectively.
-I also practice mindfulness and take short breaks to stay focused.
-When under pressure, I focus on what can be controlled and work proactively to resolve the situation."
+"I handle stress by breaking down tasks into smaller, manageable pieces and prioritizing them effectively.
+I find that mindfulness techniques and taking regular breaks help me maintain focus.
+Under pressure, I concentrate on what I can control and focus on proactive solutions to resolve the situation."

+---

-## Question 6: What motivates you to perform well in your job?
+## **6: What motivates you to perform well in your job?**

-**Example Response:**
-"My motivation comes from achieving results that make a tangible impact.
-I enjoy solving challenging problems, learning new skills, and contributing to a team's success.
-Additionally, positive feedback and recognition for my work inspire me to keep improving."
+"I’m motivated by the opportunity to make a real impact through my work, whether by solving complex problems or contributing to a team’s success.
+I also thrive on learning new skills, receiving positive feedback, and seeing the tangible results of my contributions."

+---

-## Question 7: What are your salary expectations?
+## **7: What are your salary expectations?**

-**Example Response:**
-"Considering my experience and the industry benchmarks, I am seeking a salary in the range of 50-60k.
-That said, I am open to discussions to ensure the offer aligns with the role's responsibilities and the company's expectations."
+"Given my experience and the industry standards, I am expecting a salary in the range of 50-60k.
+However, I am flexible and open to discussing the offer further to ensure it is in line with the responsibilities of the role and the company's expectations."

+---

-## Question 8:What do you want to ask us?
+## **8: What do you want to ask us?**

-**Example Response:**
-"Could you share the key skills and attributes that a successful candidate should demonstrate during the first six months in this role?"
+"Could you tell me about the key challenges a successful candidate would face during the first six months in this role?
+Additionally, how does the company support the professional growth and development of its team members?"

+---

-## Question 9: What do you do in your free time?
+## **9: What do you do in your free time?**

-**Example Response:**
-"In addition to exploring technology-related interests, I enjoy savoring delicious food, traveling with my girlfriend, and occasionally working out to maintain a balanced and healthy lifestyle."
+"In my free time, I enjoy exploring new technology trends and staying updated on industry developments.
+I also love traveling with my girlfriend, indulging in culinary experiences, and staying active with workouts to maintain a balanced lifestyle."